YichaoXu/TChecker/README.md

 ### 1.3 Install php-cs-fix

-We use the composer to install the `php-cs-fix`.
+We use the composer to install the php-cs-fix.
 Please following the instructions from the [getcomposer](https://getcomposer.org/download/).
-Again, we support the instructions for Ubuntu user.
+Again, we support the instructions for the Ubuntu users.

 ```bash
 $ wget https://raw.githubusercontent.com/composer/getcomposer.org/76a7060ccb93902cd7576b67264ad91c8a2700e2/web/installer -O - -q | php -- --quiet
 # Please ensure the path `/usr/local/bin/` in you $PATH.
 $ sudo mv composer.phar /usr/local/bin/composer
 ```

-Another option is to use `sudo apt-get install composer`, but it will install an outdated version.
+Another option is to use sudo apt-get install composer, but it will install an outdated version.

 Then, you can use the composer to simply install the tool.

 ```bash
 $ mkdir -p $HOME/php-cs-fixer